Centre notice to former Bengal chief secy illegal: TMC MP | Politics

 A home ministry official said that hours before Chief Minister Mamata Banerjee announced his retirement on Monday, Bandyopadhyay was served the notice for refusing to comply with lawful direction of the Centre in violation of Section 51-B of the Disaster Management Act, 2005.

-Roy, while talking to reporters here during the day, further said, ''The notice is illegal.
-The DM Act cannot be invoked against the chief secretary in this way.''
-Opposition leader in the Bengal assembly, BJP's Suvendu Adhikari, however, sought strictest action against Bandopadhyay for indiscipline and violation of service rules.
+Roy, while talking to reporters here, further said, ''The notice is illegal.
+The Disaster Management Act cannot be invoked against the chief secretary in this manner.''
+Opposition leader in the Bengal assembly, BJP's Suvendu Adhikari, however, sought strictest action against Bandopadhyay for ''indiscipline and violation of rules''.

 ''I demand strictest action be taken against the outgoing CS for indiscipline, violating service rules at a time of a natural disaster and a global pandemic, irregularities, and not helping others just because of sinister political games.
 TMC has failed the people of West Bengal,'' the BJP leader tweeted.

-He alleged that Chief Minister Mamata Banerjee has brought disrepute to her office by appointing Bandopadhyay as her chief adviser.
+He alleged that Banerjee has brought disrepute to the CM office by appointing Bandopadhyay as her chief adviser.

 ''For the sake of her own ego, to destroy Indias federal structure and protect the Chief Secretary for his indiscipline, (non-MLA) CM @MamataOfficial Didi is bringing disrepute to the CM office and the Constitution of India.